meng1994412/Traffic_Sign_Detection/README.md

 * Built image datasets and image annotations in TensorFlow record format.
 * Trained Faster R-CNN on the LISA Traffic Signs dataset to detect and recognize 47 United States traffic sign types.
 * Trained SSD on the Davis King’s vehicles dataset to differentiate the front and rear views of the vehicles.
 * Evaluate the accuracy and apply the trained Faster R-CNN and SSD models to input images and video streams.

+**This is the first part of the project, which mainly focus on training Faster R-CNN model on detection traffic signs.
+For the second part, please refer to [Vehicles View Detection](https://github.com/meng1994412/Vehicles_View_Detection) repo**

 ## Packages Used
 * Python 3.6